 Our United Way partnership is a reflection of Comcast’s longtime commitment to helping communities in need.

 When Ralph Roberts founded Comcast in 1963, the first organization to which he directed company support was United Way.
-Now, 50 years later, we’re one of United Way’s top 50 corporate partners across the country.
 Comcast was one of the first companies to conduct a company-wide United Way giving campaign simultaneously across the country.
-Since 2001, the campaign has provided more than $50 million in total support to United Way from Comcast and NBCUniversal employees and the Comcast Foundation.
-The partnership was recognized in 2013, when United Way Worldwide awarded Comcast with two Summit Awards for volunteer and philanthropic engagement – among United Way’s highest honors.
+Since 2001, the campaign has provided more than $75 million in total support to United Way from Comcast NBCUniversal employees and the Comcast Foundation.
+Comcast NBCUniversal's effort is ranked annually among United Way's Top 50 Corporate Campaigns.

 The TODAY Toy Drive has made the holidays brighter for more than 4 million children.

 The program is designed to provide gifts and essentials for millions of impoverished children and teenagers nationwide.
 Since 2004, The TODAY Toy Drive has distributed about $434 million in donations.
 The TODAY Toy Drive serves approximately 180 non-profit family charities in all 50 states across America and to U.S. military bases abroad, representing an impact on the lives of some 3 million children and their families in 2015 alone.
 In 2015, approximately $37.55 million in gifts were donated.
 Nearly 80 companies partnered with the Toy Drive this year, along with thousands of people in the crowd and viewers at home.
 Recipients include homeless shelters, children's group homes, schools, foster family services, domestic abuse shelters, Native American missions, military bases, hospitals, preschools, after-school programs, and the Boys and Girls Clubs of America.